Date: Tuesday, March 4, 2025

 Location: Zoom Virtual Lecture

-Registration required.
-Registration closes one half-hour prior to lecture.
+Advance registration required.
+Registration closes one half hour prior to lecture.

 Can’t watch the lecture live?
 The lecture will be recorded!
-All registrants will receive a link to the recording of the lecture to watch at their convenience for two weeks.
+Please register even if you cannot watch in real time; all attendees will receive a link to the recording of the lecture to watch at their convenience for two weeks.
 Live closed captioning is available for all lectures.

 This lecture will be offered virtually by Zoom.
 Upon registration, you will be sent the link for the video conference to join on the evening of the lecture.
 If you do not receive your confirmation email after you register, please check your Spam folder, or email Cara Garside at cara.garside@annapolis.org.
 To learn more about Zoom and to download the app to your computer, visit the Zoom website.